d-eisen/portfolio/content/mw.md

 Participants responded that they became drawn initially to organizations through **recommendations from people that they know**.
 When I asked participants what organizations did to continue to draw them in as volunteer or donors, they emphasized that **alignment of their personal values** with **organization's values** drew them in.

 ## Pain Points
-I also asked participants what were their pain points associated with being involved with organizations.
-The two pain points that users identified were related to time.
+I also asked participants about their pain points associated with being involved with organizations.
+The two pain-points that users identified were related to time.
 Users reported having difficulty being involved with organizations due to **having limited time to give**, others reported feeling that in the past **organizations had made poor use of their time**.

 ## Competitive Analysis
 I performed some brief competitive analysis reviewing the websites of some organizations with a similar mission to MedWater.
-Keeping in mind the findings that users frequently *gave financially to organizations*, and that one of users paint points related to *use of time*, I observed how competing sites responded to these needs.
+Keeping in mind the findings that users frequently *gave financially to organizations* and that one of users paint points was related to *use of time*, I observed how competing sites responded to these needs.
 For example, competitors often place a call to action to donate in accessible location on that was persistent across pages.
-This feature met the users need to donate and offered that opportunity with minimum cognitive load to find the feature.
+This feature met the users' need to donate and offered that opportunity with minimum cognitive load to find the feature.

 # Process
 ## Discovery: Insights, Personas, Empathy Maps